Suren1206/RAG-w-o-G-by-design-/README.md

-This is a customized python block to support on a specific purpose ; As the title suggests, this is “RAG-like” tool which can be positioned in between a true RAG and performing a manual search.
+This is a customized Python tool built for a specific purpose.
+As the name suggests, it is a “RAG-like” utility that sits between a full-fledged RAG system and a purely manual search.

-This is meant to support students who want to keep their memory refreshed from the past questions that they have taken up retrieved from a question bank of previous tests with a semantic search of current questions – one at a time.
+The tool is intended for students who want to refresh and deepen their understanding by revisiting past questions from earlier tests.
+It enables semantic search over a question bank, allowing users to retrieve similar questions one at a time while working on new ones.

-I felt a need for this tool during my academic pursuit for past few months.
-I have been studying AI and ML topics  in a systematic manner taking up series of certification courses.
-As a part of learning, I also had started taking tests from Chat GPT on weekly basis which consists a combination of  MCQ as well as conceptual questions and questions involving practical scenario.
+I felt the need for this tool during my academic journey over the past few months while studying AI and ML in a structured manner through certification courses.
+As part of this process, I regularly took weekly tests using ChatGPT, consisting of MCQs, conceptual questions, and scenario-based problems.

-By using a dedicated thread for taking up such tests & evaluation, I started noticing - with interest -  the mild variations and deeper level of similar concepts tested in subsequent question papers making each weekly tests as an enriching experience.
-All such LLMs also give meta level feedback when we probe their evaluation and challenge their reviews which is even more useful.
+Over time, I began noticing subtle variations and deeper probing of the same core concepts across different test papers.
+Revisiting these semantically similar questions turned each weekly test into a richer learning experience.
+Probing the evaluation logic of LLMs and challenging their feedback also added a valuable meta-learning layer.

-While it was quite easy to take up the initial tests without accumulated memory - after crossing 8 to 10 weeks – I started realizing that it is an opportunity to review the semantically similar questions of the past and attempt the questions with better quality and precision.
+While it was easy to manage without accumulated memory initially, after 8–10 weeks I realized the opportunity to systematically revisit past questions, attempt them with greater precision, and improve answer quality.

-After all, any test is taken up only to deepen our understanding and not to test our superficial memory particularly when we are serious and sincere.
-Two distinct advantages which I realized personally  by using this tool (1) Understanding any concept is more a spiral process where we get more insight as we circle back to similar topics in a systematic manner periodically
+I personally observed two advantages from using this approach.
+First, understanding any concept is a spiral process — insights deepen as we return to similar topics periodically.
+Second, as knowledge genuinely expands, dependence on the question bank naturally reduces.
-(2) The number of instances when we refer back to the Question Bank comes down in lot more cases as the knowledge really deepens by expansion of our “known” territory.

-This self help tool is extremely useful for me – but to use this one needs to understand its purpose and requires self discipline to use it diligently only when needed.
+This self-help tool has been extremely useful for me.
+However, it works best when its purpose is clearly understood and when it is used with discipline — only as a support mechanism, not a crutch.

 Sharing with delight.